Mainland-Karmøy

 Norheim Cemetery is located near the Karmsund Bridge.

-Mainland-Karmøy (Norwegian: Fastlands-Karmøy) is the part of Karmøy municipality in Rogaland county, that is located on Norway's mainland.
-The area includes Moksheim, Norheim, Spanne, Vormedal, Kolnes, and Røyksund/Fosen, and has approximately 10,000 inhabitants, corresponding to nearly one quarter of the municipality's population.
+Mainland-Karmøy (Fastlands-Karmøy) is the part of Karmøy Municipality in Rogaland county that is located on Norway's mainland.
+The area includes the villages of Moksheim, Norheim, Spanne, Vormedal, Kolnes, and Røyksund.
+In statistical contexts, the island of Fosen is also considered part of Mainland-Karmøy.
+The area has approximately 10,000 inhabitants, corresponding to nearly one quarter of the municipality's population.

-Most of the area formerly belonged to the municipalities of Avaldsnes and Torvastad, but was incorporated into Karmøy municipality during the municipal merger in 1965.
-Parts of Mainland-Karmøy are considered to be part of the Haugesund urban area, despite being outside Haugesund municipality.
+Most of the area formerly belonged to the former Avaldsnes Municipality and Torvastad Municipality, but was incorporated into Karmøy Municipality during a large municipal merger and reorganization in 1965.
+Parts of Mainland-Karmøy are considered to be part of the urban area of the town of Haugesund, despite being outside Haugesund Municipality.
 The question of municipal affiliation has been a subject of debate since the 1980s.

 History

-Original borders between farms in the municipality of Avaldsnes.
+Original borders between farms in the former Avaldsnes Municipality.

 Archaeological finds, including those from Tuastad, indicate settlement in the area for over 6,000 years.
 Several farms are thought to have been established during the Migration Period, and some properties are recorded in written sources from the early 1500s.

-Before the establishment of Karmøy municipality in 1965, most of Mainland-Karmøy belonged to the municipalities of Avaldsnes and Torvastad.
-At the time of the merger, some farms in the eastern part of Avaldsnes were transferred to Tysvær, while the rest were incorporated into Karmøy.
+Before the establishment of Karmøy Municipality in 1965, most of Mainland-Karmøy belonged to the former Avaldsnes Municipality and Torvastad Municipality.
+At the time of the merger, some farms in the eastern part of Avaldsnes Municipality were transferred to Tysvær Municipality, while the rest were incorporated into Karmøy Municipality.

 A notable cultural monument in the area is the rock carving "The Five Wayward Virgins" (De fem dårlige jomfruer) near the Karmsund Bridge.

 Geography and society

-Mainland-Karmøy borders Haugesund to the northwest, Tysvær to the northeast, and Bokn across the sea to the south.
+Mainland-Karmøy borders Haugesund Municipality to the northwest, Tysvær Municipality to the northeast, and Bokn Municipality across the sea to the south.
 To the west, the Karmsund strait separates the mainland from the island of Karmøy.

 The area has approximately 10,000 inhabitants, nearly one quarter of Karmøy's population.
 Oasen Storsenter, located in the area, is the second-largest shopping center in the Haugaland region, both in size and turnover, after Alti Amanda in Haugesund.